rjdekker/MHI2MQTT/README.md

 ## Getting started
 The provided code is not a library, but is rather intended as a ready-to-use firmware solution for wirelessly controlling the aircon via MQTT using an Arduino Pro Mini/ESP8266 combination.

-### Circuit and connection to the aircon
+### Circuit and connector
 ![Connection scheme](../master/docs/images/MHI2MQTT_scheme.jpg)

 The CNS socket on the MHI indoor unit's PCB accepts a JST-XH 5-pin female connector.
-Can also be bought as a 4S LiPo balance cable.
+It can be bought already wired as a 4S LiPo balance cable.

 JST-XH pin layout (looking at the male socket on the PCB with the locking protrusions/slots <b>downwards</b>):<br>
 Pin 1 (left) = 12V, pin 2 = SPI clock, pin 3 = SPI MOSI, pin 4 = SPI MISO, pin 5 (right) = GND.